sophiehicks1/workflow.vim/README.md

 `~/blog/posts/2014-12-01-this-is-awesome.html` (assuming the command was executed on 1st December 2014)

-That configuration will also create matching TBlog, HBlog and VBlog commands to open the file in a new tab, split and vert split respectively.

 If the `'date'` parameter is set to 0, then you can autocomplete with these commands.
 This won't work with dated workflows though, since there's currently no way to prevent them from prepending today's date to the file.

 ## Managing lists of files

-In addition to the commands which open new files, each workflow defines 4 commands to open the root directory of that workflow.
-Using the above "Blog" example, these would be `:BlogList`, `:VBlogList`, `:TBlogList` and `:HBlogList`.
+In addition to the commands which open new files, each workflow defines a command to open the root directory of that workflow.
+Using the above "Blog" example, that would be `:BlogList`.
 When combined with tpopes vim-vinegar plugin, this makes for a simple but effective way to manage and navigate the files you've already created using a particular workflow.

-Finally, each workflow also defines 4 commands to grep the contents of the existing files within the workflow's root directory.
-Again, taking the above "Blog" example these whould be `:BlogGrep`, `:VBlogGrep`, `:HBlogGrep` and `:TBlogGrep`.
+Finally, each workflow also defines a command to grep the contents of the existing files within the workflow's root directory.
+Again, taking the above "Blog" example that whould be `:BlogGrep`.
 Behind the scenes, running this...

 ```{.vim}
 :BlogGrep this is a search query
 ```

-... would delegate to this grep command...
+... would delegate to this grep command ...

 ```{.bash}
 grep -r 'this is a search query' '/Users/simon/blog/posts'